smartshark/actionSHARK/README.md

 <br />
 1: ActionShark will run without a token but the limit is much lower than with a token.
 <br />
-2: For a local MongoDB, username and password are optional.
+2: If you are running local MongoDB with the default settings, username and password are optional.

-***
+---